 Discover a holiday letting meeting your expectations among the 24 beautiful accommodation options from more than 6 providers in Daventry.
 Our search engine directly compares all of the accommodation options, allowing you to save up to 10%.

 Popular holiday rental amenities in Daventry

-The above is a climate diagram for Daventry.
+Above is a climate diagram for Daventry.
 On average, the warmest month is July.
-Conversely, January is the coolest month in Daventry, with temperatures going under 3°.
-The rainiest month is July while the driest month is September.
+Conversely, January is the coolest month in Daventry, with temperatures falling below 3°.
+The rainiest month is January, while the driest month is September.